-What Can a Handyman Do in Chicago, Illinois?
+What Can a Handyman Do Without a License in Chicago, Illinois?

 Illinois does not have a single statewide “general contractor license” for handymen; instead, licensing is largely trade-specific (plumbing is state-licensed; many other trades are licensed locally) and Chicago requires a City business license/registration for many contractor-type activities.
 There is no clear statewide “handyman exemption” dollar threshold that lets you do regulated trades without the proper license—electrical, plumbing, HVAC, and permits are the key limiters in Chicago.